BIM Show Live! 2019

 - Data interoperability: Even with standards, APIs and open file formats, the industry is struggling to build the connections necessary to carry data over from one project phase to another without considerable data degradation or loss.
 Defining what data matters, to whom and when seems to be the rallying cry to overcome this gap.

-In addition to speaking on a panel with fellow Nemetschek brands, Bluebeam UK Country Manager James Chambers appreciated both the discourse from industry luminaries as well as the synergy among tech providers looking to partner with industry to solve project delivery challenges.
-The Nemetschek panel treated attendees to a focused discourse on data democratization and value within BIM.
+In addition to speaking on a panel with fellow Nemetschek brands, Bluebeam UK Country Manager James Chambers appreciated both the discourse from industry luminaries as well as the synergy amongst tech providers looking to partner with industry to solve project delivery challenges.
+The Nemetschek panel treated attendees to a focussed discourse on data democratisation and value within BIM.

 “It’s an excellent event with some of the most influential people in the UK building industry providing educational and inspirational content, and incredibly valuable industry updates – especially with the launch of the new building standards ISO19650,” says Chambers.
 “And on a personal note, it was great to be part of the joint Nemetschek stand, with our sister brands Allplan, dRofus, Graphisoft, Solibri and Vectorworks to exhibit together and display the synergy between our brands and products.
 Also, to take home the BIMMY award for “Best Stand” was a nice touch.
 Kudos to art director Andrew Hall and the Bluebeam creative team for designing the booth.
 You can expect to see us again at BIM Show Live 2020.”